kieft1/letterboxed/README.md

     * no repeating letters
   * In order to reduce the time taken to determine solutions, the generic word lists are pared down based on these rules:
     * only containing letters from the puzzle
-    * no consecutive repeating letters
+    * at least 3 letters in length
-    * no consecutive letters from the same side of the puzzle
+    * no consecutive letters from the same side of the puzzle (includes consecutive repeated letters)

 ## Getting Started